GLOBAL MARKETS-Equity indexes up on Apple, Ukraine tempers rise

 * Dollar loses ground on risk aversion

-* U.S. Treasuries yields move lower (Updates to close, adds new comment)
+* U.S. Treasuries yields move lower (Updates to European close, updates prices)

 By Sam Forgione